taking vitamin d for ibs could help alleviate symptoms 3

 • Consider following the low FODMAP diet, which reduces foods believed to irritate the intestines in IBS sufferers.

-• Take a probiotic supplement to help build and maintain healthy gut flora.
+• Take a probiotic supplement to help build and maintain normal gut flora.

 • Find ways to reduce stress.
 Both yoga and antidepressant medications have been shown to alleviate the symptoms of IBS.